 Why are Invasive Species Introduced?

 Many invasive species are introduced into their new environment by accident.
-However, that is not always the case, as some species are purposefully introduced.
+However, that is only sometimes the case, as some species are purposefully introduced.

-When invasive species are introduced on purpose, the ramifications are not considered or anticipated.
+When invasive species are introduced intentionally, the ramifications are not considered or anticipated.
 It is hard, even for scientists, to know how a species will adapt to a new environment.

 Example of Accidental Introduction